BilgeGates/Modern-Blog-Page/README.md

 <h1 align="center">Modern Blog Page</h1>
-<p>This proyekt is built using React, one of the modern web development technologies.
+<p>This project is built using React, one of the modern web development technologies.
 This page has been carefully designed to impress users and present information.

 Cards on the page are elements that allow users to quickly access interesting and visually rich content.
 Each card represents a blog post with a headline, image, summary, and more.
 In this way, it is intended that visitors quickly understand what topics they can find content about.